 I know there have been many times I have seen or heard a child act a certain way and thought to myself, man, that was ugly…and they got that from me.
 It’s not a good feeling, but it teaches us how we can be better.
 Don’t the kids we serve deserve for us to learn from them?
 Don’t they all deserve a great place to be?
 I sure think they do!

 Let’s take some time to think about what we want for the kids in our lives.
 Positive self-esteem, confidence, acceptance of others and ourselves, kindness, empathy, and joy.
-To me those are at the top of the list.
-How can we help the children we touch have those qualities?
+To me, those are at the top of the list.
+How can we help the children we touch to have those qualities?

-Model behavior you want to see
+Model the behavior you want to see

 When I talk to my children about a bad behavior choice they have made, I ask them how they would feel if so and so hit them or took their toy.
 They usually will admit they wouldn’t like it.
 I ask them to look at the person’s face they hurt and tell me how they think they feel.
-Usually they realize the person is upset and say something like not happy or sad.
+Usually, they realize the person is upset and say something like not happy or sad.

 If we take the time to show kids the consequences of their actions instead of reacting to them, we can make a lot more progress in molding great adults.
 My goal with my children is to send them out into the world to spread more good and make it a better place.

-People in general only feel how they themselves are feeling.
+People in general only know how they themselves are feeling.
 It’s hard to know what someone else feels like unless they tell you or you experience what they experience.
 Since that’s nearly impossible, we need to think about how the way we are acting might make other people feel.
-As a child I did not have a natural empathy for others and my behavior reflected it.
+As a child, I did not have a natural empathy for others and my behavior reflected it.
 I was selfish!

 I look back now and wonder how anyone could stand me.
 Why did my husband marry me?
 Why didn’t my family throw me out?
 I am blessed that they didn’t give up on me and gave me time to grow up.
 My husband’s unwavering unconditional love of me was one of the biggest factors in me realizing I needed to change and making me able to make changes.